Coder-pro1/Hacktoberfest-2025/CONTRIBUTIONS.md

 # My Hacktoberfest 2025 Contributions

-This document lists all my accepted pull requests during Hacktoberfest 2025.Although each of them were small changes done in styling(css),routing,documentation etc. it was a great experence to have something to contribute for open source projects  in the range of what I know.
+This document lists all my accepted pull requests during Hacktoberfest 2025.Although each of them were small changes done in html,css,react webpages and documentation etc. , it was a great experience to have something to contribute for open source projects  in the range of what I know currently.

-Fun fact - Added a recipe and shared the culture of my country to a global recipe book webpage
+Fun fact - Added a recipe and shared the culture of my country to a global recipe book webpage.

 ## Accepted Pull Requests